-- Precondition The operating mode of the CPU is to be switched to STOP.
-You may place the CPU in STOP by the menu command 'PLC → Operating mode'. - Overall reset: You may request the overall reset by means of the menu command 'PLC → Clean/Reset'.
+- Overall reset by means Precondition The operating mode of the CPU is to be switched to STOP.
+You may place the CPU in STOP by the menu command 'PLC $\rightarrow$ Operating mode'. of the Siemens SIMATIC - Overall reset: You may request the overall reset by means of the menu command ' $PLC \rightarrow Clean/Reset'$ .
 In the dialog window you may place your CPU in STOP state and start the overall reset if this has not been done as yet.
 The STOP-LED blinks during the overall reset procedure.
 When the STOP-LED is on permanently the overall reset procedure has been completed.

-Automatic reload

-If there is a project S7PROG.WLD on the MMC, the CPU attempts to reload this project from MMC.
+Automatic reload If there is a project S7PROG.WLD on the MMC, the CPU attempts to reload this project from MMC.